adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 him/her-self.

-When you look through this perspective - it is not important anymore if web or desktop programming jobs are better, but rather what problem a person _wants_ and is able to solve efficiently.
+When you look through this perspective - it is not important anymore whether web or desktop programming jobs are better, but rather what problem a person _wants_ and is able to solve efficiently.
 If you're just starting out - internet is full of helpful resources, e.g. look for engineering blogs of tech companies[\[1\]](#footnotes-20140211).
 Blogs full of articles about problems they were having and how they solved them.
 Read and learn!
 Get some perspective.
 If you are able to solve the same problem more effectively - you are guaranteed a job.
-If multiple companies are having the same problem - _maybe_ it is time to think about a startup.
+If multiple companies have the same problem - _maybe_ it is time to think about a startup.

 Any technology you can think of is only a tool in developer hands,